 Zxcvbn works by first searching for matches to your user’s password in a list of common passwords, common names, common words, etc. If a match is found, it returns a score based on the match’s dictionary and pattern rank.
 If a match is not found, the library uses a set of rules to generate possible patterns, and it uses pattern recognition to score the submission.
 This includes things like repeating characters, sequential keyboard patterns, dates, common numbers, and so on.
 Because zxcvbn focuses on estimating the actual crack time of a given password, it’s a much more accurate assessment of strength than LUDS.

 If you’re looking to improve password strength estimation in your application, or if you’re simply looking to get started with zxcvbn, there are many different ways to do it.
-The zxcvbn library is available in a variety of programming languages, including JavaScript, Python, Go, PHP, Ruby, and more.
-(You can also use an API like Stytch, which incorporates the zxcvbn method into our Passwords product.)
+The zxcvbn library is available in a variety of programming languages, including JavaScript, Python, Go, PHP, Ruby, and more (you can also use an API like Stytch, which incorporates the zxcvbn method into our Passwords product.)

 Once zxcvbn-async is installed in your application, you can simply call into the zxcvbn function, passing in the password and an array of user input fields (e.g. username, email, etc.) that are being used in the application.
 The function will then return an object with a score attribute, which is a numeric representation of the password’s strength.
+This score will range between 0 and 4, with 0 being weakest and 4 benign strongest.
+While it’s most common to set the rejection level to < 1, some services like Stytch will reject anything < 3 for the sake of avoiding even moderately guessable passwords.

 Zxcvbn is a major upgrade to the LUDS system for determining password strength, but it still doesn’t fully solve for the human tendency to reuse passwords across different applications.
 That’s where a tool like HaveIBeenPwned comes in handy.